-13.7.11 Investigation Procedures
+13.7.11.
+Investigation Procedures

 The WSU Extension 4-H Youth Development Program conducts prompt, fair, effective, and impartial investigations of incidents of alleged discrimination, sexual harassment, and sexual misconduct.
-For complete information regarding investigative procedures, consult OEO's Procedural Guidelines for Responding to

-Allegations of Violation of the WSU Policy Prohibiting Discrimination, Sexual Harassment, and Sexual Misconduct: http://oeo.wsu.edu/oeo-procedural-guidelines/
+For complete information regarding investigative procedures, consult Office for Equal Opportunity's (OEO) Procedural Guidelines for Responding to Allegations of Violation of the WSU Policy Prohibiting Discrimination, Sexual Harassment, and Sexual Misconduct: http://oeo.wsu.edu/oeo-procedural-guidelines/ corrective or disciplinary action.

-13.7.12 Malicious or Frivolous Allegations

-Individuals who knowingly make false or frivolous allegations of discrimination, sexual harassment, or sexual misconduct are subject to corrective or disciplinary action.
 No complaint is considered malicious or frivolous solely because it cannot be corroborated.

+13.7.12.
+Malicious or Frivolous Allegations

+Individuals who knowingly make false or frivolous allegations of discrimination, sexual harassment, or sexual misconduct are subject to